What Is a Litigation Support Professional?

 The median annual salary for litigation support professionals is just shy of $84,000 as of June 2017.
 This is somewhere in the middle of national salary levels for this position ranging from a low of about $69,000 to a high of approximately $95,000 a year.
 This can vary by firm and the area of law in which the firm predominantly practices, as well as by location.
 Salaries are typically higher with large firms in metropolitan areas.

-Litigation support professionals often work in a management role, supervising IT staff, vendors, litigation support staff, paralegals, junior attorneys and teams of document coders, abstractors, and data entry personnel.
+Litigation support professionals often work in management roles, supervising IT staff, vendors, litigation support staff, paralegals, junior attorneys and teams of document coders, abstractors, and data entry personnel.
 Some litigation support directors and managers earn salaries in the six figures.

 With recent changes in federal laws prompting a proliferation of electronically-stored information, litigation support professionals are in high demand.
-As the industry evolves and litigation support technology becomes increasingly complex, the need for professionals with specialized legal and technological skills should continue to grow.
+As the industry evolves and litigation support technology becomes increasingly complex, the need for professionals with specialized legal and technological skills is expected to continually grow.

 This new industry has recently established the Association of Litigation Support Professionals (ALSP), dedicated to advancing the profession and to contribute to the career development of practitioners around the world.
 Litigation Support Today is a magazine dedicated to the litigation support industry.